 ILF Scotland Transition Fund

-The Fund aims to help young people aged between 16 and 21 who are living with disabilities, become independent and continue spending time with other people by participating in activities such as:
+The Fund aims to help young people aged between 16 and 25 who are living with disabilities, become independent and continue spending time with other people by participating in the following activities.

 Applicants must have lived in Scotland for the last 6 months.